-- The practice had a culture of high-quality sustainable care. - Staff stated they felt respected, supported and valued.
-They were proud to work in the practice. - Staff discussed their training needs at an annual appraisal and one to one meetings.
-They also discussed learning needs, general wellbeing and aims for future professional development.
+The practice had a culture of high-quality sustainable care.

+Staff stated they felt respected, supported and valued.
+They were proud to work in the practice.

+Staff discussed their training and learning needs, general wellbeing and aims for future professional development at team meetings and during informal daily discussions.